g-acc/model-swap/README.md

 ## End to end example on a single machine

-Run inference worker in one window
+Run inference worker in one terminal.

-Run model swap server in another window
+Run model swap server in another terminal.
+Be sure to have models available in /model_store_server/models.

 Send an inference request to the model swap server.